fluxninja/aperture/docs/content/guides/per-user-concurrency-limiting.md

 --values-file=concurrency-limit-test.yaml </CodeBlock>

-For this policy, users are permitted to make up to 10 concurrent requests in before encountering concurrency limiting.
-If additional requests are made while the maximum number of concurrent requests is already reached, Aperture will limit those new requests.
+For this policy, users are permitted to make up to 10 concurrent requests in before hitting the concurrency limit.
+Additional requests made after the maximum number of concurrent requests is reached are rejected.

 ```mdx-code-block
   </TabItem>